 - IV.
 The committee reviews and determines: - a.
 The promotion of a student from one year's study to the next. - b.
 The certification of a student as qualified to graduate. - c.
 The placement of a student, when necessary, on a leave of absence for academic, medical, or personal reasons. - d.
 Disciplinary action for unethical and/or non-professional behavior or other misconduct, for example, following assignment of a yellow or red card citation (see 9.9.3 Grading and Assessment Policy and Appeal Process). - e.
 Other remediation as might arise during the course of the educational program. - f.
 The recommendation for dismissal of a student from the College of Medicine for academic or professional reasons. - g.
 Re-admission of a student following a leave of absence. - h.
 Referral to the Professionals Resource Network (PRN) when indicated. - V. The committee has the authority to make recommendations in the following areas (see SEPC ACTIONS AND DECISIONS): - a.
 The formulation of a remedial program; the recommendations of the respective module/clerkship director concerning remediation will be the primary consideration, subject to approval by the committee.
-These programs may include, but are not limited to: - Re-examination or re-evaluation in a module or clerkship, with or without a period of tutorial study. - Receipt of academic support (e.g., from the Office of Student Academic Support Services). - o Repeating all or part of a year's work or longer, if necessary. - b.
+These programs may include, but are not limited to: - Re-examination or re-evaluation in a module or clerkship, with or without a period of tutorial study. - Receipt of academic support (e.g., from the Office of Student Academic Support Services). - Repeating all or part of a year's work or longer, if necessary. - b.
 Placing a student on monitoring status or probation. - c.
 Reviewing all petitions following a leave of absence, and recommending whether or not the student may resume medical studies. - d.
 Reviewing and making recommendations concerning a suitable course of study following a leave of absence. - f.
 Referral of students who are believed to be suffering from an emotional or addictive disorder, or who may present with a substance abuse problem, to the Professionals Resource Network (PRN). - g.
 Other actions referred to the committee for an individual student and not falling under responsibilities specified above. - VI.
 The dean will designate a chair of the SEPC. - VII.
-The M.D. registrar, in consultation with the assistant and associate deans for students, assistant deans of medical education, and chair of the SEPC, prepares the agenda for SEPC meetings.
+The M.D. registrar, in consultation with the Assistant and Associate Deans for Students, Assistant Deans of Medical Education, and Chair of the SEPC, prepares the agenda for SEPC meetings.
 Written notification of potential impending action(s) will be sent to the affected student from the chair of the SEPC prior to a scheduled meeting.
 The M.D. registrar is the official records custodian and will monitor all letters pertaining to remediation, promotion, graduation, leaves of absence, monitoring status or probation, and dismissal.
-Verbal discussion of pertinent committee action(s) with the individual student to whom such actions apply may be presented by the committee chair, assistant and associate deans for students, associate dean for faculty and academic affairs, or assistant deans of medical education or Registrar's Office.
+Verbal discussion of pertinent committee action(s) with the individual student to whom such actions apply may be presented by the committee chair, Assistant and Associate Deans for Students, Associate Dean for Academic Affairs, or Assistant Deans of Medical Education or Registrar's Office.